bmanturner/CS432-parallel/README.md

 ### mpi_monte_carlo.c (Message Passing Interface Monte Carlo Simulation)
 Uses multiple hosts to determine the area of an arbitrarily defined 2D region by means of generating and testing (x,y) coordinate pairs.
 The master process intermittently tests the results until a satisfactory degree of accuracy can be obtained.
 Features asynchronous communication by means of MPI_Iprobe(), a non-blocking method that determines whether a message is waiting to be received.
-As a result, slower processes to not impede the performance of faster processes.
+As a result, slower processes do not impede the performance of faster processes.

 #### Requirements
 * [MPICH](http://www.mpich.org/)